retroenv/nesgo/README.md

   added at the end of functions that are not inlined
 * `goto` has to be used instead of `jump` - it is limited to the labels in the current function as jump destination
-* for instructions that accept immediate addressing and zero page addressing, an alias function for the addressing mode has to be used, for example: `Lda(i uint8)` and
-  `LdaAddr(address interface{}, reg ...interface{}`
+* instructions that accept multiple addressing modes, the parameters can be cast into a helper type to set the mode, using the identifiers `ZeroPage`, `Absolute` or `Indirect`.
+If the instruction supports an immediate parameter, it will be set by default